What is Mindfulness? The Unexpected Benefits You Need to Know

 Step 2: Awareness

 The second step is to become aware of your thoughts, feelings, and bodily sensations as they pass by from moment to moment.
 It means being open to all aspects of experience, pleasant or unpleasant.
-You cannot ignore some experiences and attend only to others.
-All that you will be aware of will contribute to your mindfulness practice.

 Step 3: Acceptance